Lützow Free Corps: Uniforms

 Because the Kingdom of Prussia already had problems financing and equipping its regular forces, the volunteers had to equip and supply themselves by their own means.
 Many times civilian clothing or old uniforms ― even enemy uniforms taken as booty ― were simply dyed.
 Black was therefore used for their uniforms rather than the normal Prussian blue, because this was the only color that could be used to dye the improvised clothing (if any other had been used, the clothing's original color would have shown through, resulting in an unacceptable mix of colors for the Corps as a whole).
 The quality of the material often left much to be desired.

-For similar reasons of economy, a civilian-style trench coat, the so-called litewka or Polish frock coat ― double-breasted, without a tail-slit ― was chosen for infantry and rifle detachments, and later extended to the artillery.
+For similar reasons of economy, a civilian-style trench coat, the so-called litewka frock coat ― double-breasted, without a tail-slit ― was chosen for infantry and rifle detachments, and later extended to the artillery.
 The tunic was black, as were the trousers, with red trim chosen for the rank insignia along the collar, cuffs, epaulets, and front edge of the tunic; on officers’ uniforms, collars and cuffs were faced in velvet.
 On the tunic’s front, eight embossed brass buttons were arranged in two vertical rows.

 Volunteers with particular skills were allowed to transfer to special units with their own uniforms.
 Hussars and lancers (uhlans) wore dolman jackets, often brought from their former units, dyed black (as were the hussars’ pelisses).
 Hussars and lancers wore only black and white, the red being omitted.
 Officers’ uniforms carried silver cords, rather than white, and were in addition trimmed with black fur.
 Lützow himself wore the black hussar uniform.

 The Tyrolean Jäger retained their previous uniform, gray with green facings.